-- Students learn how classroom, school, home, and community impact the child and the learning process.
+- how the classroom, school, home, and community impact the child and the learning process

-- Courses explore different philosophies of education but emphasize those that see children as active learners.
+- courses that explore different philosophies of education, but emphasize those that see children as active learners

-- Students explore careers to clarify their professional goals.
+- career exploration to help students clarify their professional goals